MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 Enter the Client ID and Client Secret you obtained from your Salesforce instance and select Sign in.

-If this is the first time you have attempted to sign in with these settings, you will get a pop-up asking you to log in to Salesforce with your admin username and password.
+The first time you've attempted to sign in with these settings, you'll get a pop-up asking you to log in to Salesforce with your admin username and password.
 The screenshot below shows the popup.
 Enter your credentials and select "Log In".

   ![Login pop up asking for Username and password.](media/salesforce-connector/sf4.png)